MLforHealth/MIMIC_Extract/README.md

-# **MIMIC-Extract**:A Data Extraction, Preprocessing, and Representation Pipeline for MIMIC-III
+# **MIMIC-Extract**:A Data Extraction, Preprocessing, and Representation Pipeline for MIMIC-IV

+Note, this is in development.
+Feel free to raise bugs or requests in the github issues.

+# TODO:
+Variable ranges for MIMIC-IV variables in resources/mimiciv_variable_ranges.csv Include ED data
+Include Notes
+Host a preprocessed output

 # About
 This repo contains code for **MIMIC-Extract**.
 It has been divided into the following folders: